The Shared Interest office will be closed for Christmas from 3pm on Monday 23 December, and will re open at 9am on Thursday 2 January.

 How do you help people in the developing world?

-A: Shared Interest Society pools the investments of its members and provides loans or credit services to almost 300 fair trade businesses in 52 countries.
+A: Shared Interest Society pools the investments of its members and provides loans or credit services to over 200 fair trade organisations in 45 countries.
 We work with businesses ranging from sole trader handcraft organisations to large scale coffee co-operatives and fair trade buyers.
 By offering a variety of lending options we enable our customers to pre-finance orders, purchase essential machinery and infrastructure, and make advance payments to farmers and artisans.

 Would my investment be at risk?